eggheadio/eggheadio-course-notes/courses/build-your-digital-garden-with-next-tailwind-and-nx-53f7628f/notes/01-next-js-create-a-next-js-web-application-with-nx.md

 <TimeStamp start="1:52" end="1:58">

-To open the new workspace run `code-insiders juridev/`
+To open the new workspace, run `code-insiders juridev/`

 </TimeStamp>

 <TimeStamp start="3:45" end="3:55">

 To run your project `yarn nx run site:serve`.
-Keep in mind if you are working with another name you'll need to replace 'side' for your project name.
+Keep in mind if you are working with another name, you'll need to replace 'side' for your project name.

 </TimeStamp>